farhiongit/minimaps/README.md

 - The address of a value equal to the size of the key must be passed as third argument to `map_create`:

-For instance, for a set of objets of type, say, `SpaceTimeRegion`:
+For instance, for a set of objects of type, say, `SpaceTimeRegion`:

    static const size_t size = sizeof (SpaceTimeRegion);
    map *m = map_create (0, MAP_GENERIC_CMP, &size, 1);